Wrongful Death Lawsuit Information

 Plaintiffs are able to present expert testimony of economists to establish the value of the decedent to his family.
 Until recently, this testimony was not admissible when a housewife died, but that rule has changed.
 When the decedent is a housewife who was not employed outside the home, the financial impact on the survivors will not involve a loss of income, but increased expenditures to continue the services she was providing or would have provided if she had lived.
 Because jurors may not be knowledgeable regarding the monetary value of a housewife’s services, experts may aid the jury in this evaluation.

 Punitive damages are damages awarded in cases of serious or malicious wrongdoing to punish the wrongdoer, or deter others from behaving similarly.
 In most states, a plaintiff may not recover punitive damages in a wrongful death action.
 There are some states, however, that have specific statutes that permit the recovery of punitive damages.
 In states that do not explicitly allow or disallow punitive damages in wrongful death actions, courts have held punitive damages permissible.
-An attorney will be able to advise you as to whether your state allows punitive damages.
+An attorney will be able to advise you whether your state allows punitive damages.

 Survival Actions for Personal Injury